Traditional Wooden Snowshoes: Shapes, Designs, and Names

 Traditional snowshoes have been around for thousands of years.
-First they were first developed as a transportation method from place to place.
-Then, like modern snowshoes, they evolved.
+First, they were first developed as a transportation method from place to place.
+Then, like modern snowshoes, they evolved over time.
 As a result, traditional wooden snowshoes have various design traits and styles to be aware of, each serving a unique purpose.

 Some of the links in this article may contain affiliate links.
 When you purchase using these links, part of the proceeds go to Snowshoe Mag.
 These proceeds may help us pay for site maintenance and article contributions.
 Additionally, as an Amazon Associate, I earn from qualifying purchases.
 Please see our disclosure for more details.